VeriGUI-Team/VeriWeb/README.md

 ## 📊 Evaluation

-The dataset of VeriGUI is located at [veriGUI.json](data/veriGUI.json).
+The dataset of VeriGUI is located at [data](data).
 The format of the dataset is described in detail in the following sections.

 ```json
 [